Helmoes/markdown-notes/C programming.md

 # Headers, libraries and linking

 For functions in external .c file: header file can be thought of as interface between source code and the programmer.
 .h file contains function declarations or definitions to be used in main program.
 A .c file can contain the rest of the function definitions of only declarations are given in .h
 Never put anything other than function prototypes/declarations, variable declarations, includes and macros inside a header file.
 Use compiler option `-Idir` to link to directory not in current.

+1. Compile source into object files using `-c` option

 # Unit testing
 Options: